12wang3/rrl/README.md

 # Rule-based Representation Learner
 ## Updates
-*The following updates have been summarized as a paper and submitted to TPAMI for peer review.*
+*The following updates have been summarized as a paper ([Learning Interpretable Rules for Scalable Data Representation and Classification](https://arxiv.org/abs/2310.14336)) and accepted by TPAMI.* :tada::tada::tada:

 Compared with the previous version, we make the following significant updates to enhance RRL:
 ### Hierarchical Gradient Grafting